Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 Sip Your Way to a Great Night’s Sleep: L-Theanine Hot Chocolate Mix

-Combined with the already impressive potential health benefits of hot chocolate, L-theanine and GABA promise to help revolutionize your evening wellness routine.
+Combined with the already impressive potential benefits of hot chocolate, L-theanine and GABA work together in your evening wellness routine.

-That’s why we’ve formulated our Mindful Evening Hot Cocoa Mix with both, giving your body what it needs to calm the nervous system and sink into a state of relaxation.
+That’s why we’ve formulated our Mindful Evening Hot Cocoa Mix with both, giving your body what it needs to sink into a state of relaxation.

-Each serving is also enhanced with 3 mg of melatonin to send you drifting into a deep sleep.
+Each serving is also enhanced with 3 mg of melatonin to help you relax.
 Just mix in the warm liquid of your choice and enjoy!
 It’s a natural addition to a relaxation-focused routine that’s sure to make each night special.

 Looking for a sugar-free alternative?
 Our Sugar-Free Mindful Evening Cocoa is made with organic stevia to help you avoid an evening sugar rush.